RobertoBochet/IoT-challenges/challenge-3/README.md

 #### 7) How many last will messages with QoS set to 0 are actually delivered?

+Since, QoS is equal 0 (at most once) is impossible to determinate if a message is delivered.

+**The answer is that is unverifiable**

 #### 8) Are all the messages with QoS > 0 published by the client “4m3DWYzWr40pce6OaBQAfk” correctly delivered to the subscribers?

 #### 9) What is the average message length of a connect msg using mqttv5 protocol?
 Why messages have different size?